bearcms/bearframework-addon/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The path prefix for the blog posts pages.
 The default value is "/b/".

+`autoCreateHomePage`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Automatically create editable elements container in the home page if no other response is defined.
+Default value is `true`.

 ## License
 Bear CMS addon for Bear Framework is open-sourced software.
 It's free to use under the MIT license.
 See the [license file](https://github.com/bearcms/bearframework-addon/blob/master/LICENSE) for more information.